MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/reference-for-the-web-application-package.md

 There are several types of parameter validation that are available.
 If none of these are specified, the user is presented with a simple text box to enter the parameter's value:

 - **AllowEmpty** - Most UIs will require a value for all parameters that are not hidden.
 You can specify a validation type of "AllowEmpty" to instruct the UI that a blank or empty value is acceptable.
 AllowEmpty can be used in conjunction with any of the other parameter validation types, or on its own.
 The syntax for AllowEmpty is:

 [!code-xml[Main](reference-for-the-web-application-package/samples/sample5.xml)]

 - **Boolean**- Boolean parameters are simple True / False questions.
 Depending on the UI, the user might be presented with a check box or two option buttons to select their choice.
 Booleans replace values in the same way as other parameters.
 For Booleans, the replacement value is either "True" or "False".
 If you need to have Boolean values other than "True" or "False", use an enumeration with only two values.
 The syntax for Booleans is:

 	[!code-xml[Main](reference-for-the-web-application-package/samples/sample6.xml)]

 - **Enumeration**- Enumeration allows you to limit the user's input to a list of discrete possible values.
 Most UIs will implement this as a drop-down list box, where the user will have the ability to choose one value from the list.
 Any whitespace in the validationString will be included as part of the possible values.
 Therefore, there should be no whitespace on either side of a comma, unless you want that whitespace to be included in the parameter substitution.
 The syntax for Enumeration is:

     [!code-xml[Main](reference-for-the-web-application-package/samples/sample7.xml)]

     Currently, there is no way to escape a comma (,) so that it may be included as part of one of the values of an enumeration.

 - **Regular Expression**- With Regular Expression validation, the user is presented with a simple text box the way a non-validated parameter would be.
 Then, when the user goes to submit the form and move on to the next part of the installation, the entry in the text box will be compared to the validationString in the RegularExpression.
-For more information about specifying a regular expression, please refer to the Microsoft® Developer Network (MSDN®) [Regular Expression Language Elements](https://msdn.microsoft.com/library/az24scfc.aspx) or the [Regular Expressions Info Web site](http://www.regular-expressions.info/tutorial.html).
+For more information about specifying a regular expression, see [Regular Expression Language - Quick Reference](https://docs.microsoft.com/dotnet/standard/base-types/regular-expression-language-quick-reference) or the [Regular Expressions Info Web site](http://www.regular-expressions.info/tutorial.html).
 The syntax for Regular Expression validation is:

     [!code-xml[Main](reference-for-the-web-application-package/samples/sample8.xml)]